teksavant/teksavant.github.io/_posts/2015-06-09-osx-el-capitan-release-notes.markdown

 ---
-title:  "El Capitan will boost up all macs running yosemite"
+title:  "El Capitan will boost up all Macs running yosemite"
 date:   2015-06-09 08:47:02
 image:  OS-X-El-Capitan.jpg
+description: If you are running Yosemite then Apple will let you upgrade to El Capitan for free.
+But how will new OS change your Mac?
 ---

 <p class="intro"><span class="dropcap">E</span>l Capitan.
 Yes, you heard correct.
 That's the name for new OS X 10.11 that Apple released at Keynote, WWDC 2015.
 Besides new name what else has changed in the new desktop OS from Apple?
 Let's talk about it.</p>